moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-jobs/index.md

 We leverage [Monte Carlo](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/monte-carlo/) to detect downstream dependencies which is also our data obeservability tool.
 Using [Monte carlo API](https://apidocs.getmontecarlo.com/) we detect directly connected downstream nodes of type `tableau-view`, `tableau-published-datasource-live`, `tableau-published-datasource-extract` using the [`GetTableLineage` GraphQL endpoint](https://apidocs.getmontecarlo.com/#query-getTableLineage).

-If no dependencies are found for the model then you would get an output in the CI jobs logs - `INFO:root:No dependencies returned for model <model_name>` and the job will be marked as successful.
+If no dependencies are found for the model, then you would get an output in the CI jobs logs - `INFO:root:No dependencies returned for model <model_name>` and the job will be marked as successful.

 And if dependencies were found for the model, then the job would fail with the value error `ValueError: Check these models before proceeding!`.
 The job logs will contain number of direct dependencies found for a given model, type of tableau object, tableau resource name and monte carlo asset link, in the below format: